rachidelfe/CNN-MGP-SCRIPT/README.md

 The scripts  support interactive mode as follow
 * First excute the script
-* submit the file and the parametre as inputs
+* submit each message prompt in the terminal